Small symplectic $4$-manifolds via contact gluing and some applications: Introduction and the main results

-Around 2000, David Gay \cite{G} invented a technique which has the effect of ``turning a convex contact boundary into a concave contact boundary".
-In modern terminologies, what Gay discovered in \cite{G} roughly goes as follows.
+Around 2000, Gay \cite{G} invented a technique which has the effect of ``turning a convex contact boundary into a concave contact boundary".
+More concretely and phrasing it slightly differently, what Gay introduced in \cite{G} roughly goes as follows.
 Suppose $(W,\omega)$ is a compact symplectic $4$-manifold with a convex contact boundary $(M,\xi)$.
-Assume $(B,\pi)$ is a rational open book on $M$ such that the contact structure $\xi$ is supported by $(B,\pi)$.
-Then if we attach a symplectic $2$-handle to $(W,\omega)$ along each of the binding components $B_i$ of the rational open book $(B,\pi)$, with a framing $F_i>0$ relative to the page framing determined by the rational open book $(B,\pi)$, we obtain a compact symplectic $4$-manifold $(W^\prime,\omega^\prime)$ with a concave contact boundary.
-It is clear that in this construction, the ``size" of the topology of $(W^\prime,\omega^\prime)$, which has a concave contact boundary, can be easily controlled by limiting the size of the original $4$-manifold $(W,\omega)$ and the number of binding components of the rational open book $(B,\pi)$.
+Assume $(B,\pi)$ is a rational open book on $M$ (cf. \cite{BEV}) such that the contact structure $\xi$ is supported by $(B,\pi)$.
+Then if we attach a symplectic $2$-handle to $(W,\omega)$ along each of the binding components $B_i$ of the rational open book $(B,\pi)$, with a framing $F_i>0$ relative to the page framing determined by $(B,\pi)$, we obtain a compact symplectic $4$-manifold $(W^\prime,\omega^\prime)$ with a concave contact boundary.
+It is clear that in this construction, the ``size" of the topology of $(W^\prime,\omega^\prime)$, which has a concave contact boundary, can be easily controlled by limiting the size of the $4$-manifold $(W,\omega)$ and the number of binding components of the rational open book $(B,\pi)$.

 There are however a number of obvious obstacles which prevented Gay's technique from becoming an effective tool in constructing closed symplectic $4$-manifolds with interesting geometric or topological significance.
 In this paper we introduce some ideas which will help remove these obstacles.
+See also recent work \cite{EMPR}.